mzeynalli1/mzeynalli1.github.io/_pages/about.md

 I am a Visiting Assistant Professor of Economics in the Department of Economics at Miami University in Ohio.
 I received my PhD in Economics from Louisiana State University in August 2025.

-I specialize in **Labor Economics** with a particular focus on the **Economics of Immigration**.
-My research examines how historical immigration-driven regional shifts and contemporary immigration policies affect workers, industries, and firms.
+I specialize in **Labor Economics** with a particular focus on the **Economics of Immigration** and **regional labor market dynamics**.
+My research examines how historical immigration-driven regional shifts and contemporary immigration policies affect workers, industries, and firms across local economies.
 I integrate applied microeconometric methods with survey, administrative, and proprietory data to advance academic understanding and provide insights for policymaking.

-At Miami, I teach Principles of Macroeconomics, emphasizing analytical tools for understanding economic issues and continually improving my teaching to ensure effective learning.
+At Miami, I teach introductory macroeconomics, emphasizing analytical tools for understanding economic issues and continually improving my teaching to ensure effective learning.

+<em>Recipient of the <strong>Excellence in Teaching Award</strong>, Department of Economics, LSU (2024)</em>

 **I am on the 2025-2026 job market.**